rohan-cce/Learn-and-Grow/README.md

 - 🏃 [Walking -> 10598 Steps ~ 7.04 km (Physical activity)](https://github.com/rohan-cce/Learn-and-Grow/blob/main/materials/images/walking/Day%20241%20-%20260/d254walking.jpg)
 - 📖📈 Book reading
   - 📖 Read 3 pages in the book "Rich Dad Poor Dad by Robert Kiyosaki"
-  - 👨🏻‍💻⌨️ Read 3 pages in the book "Penetration Testing with Kali Linux By Offensive Security"
 - 🧐 What?, How?, Where?, Why?, Who?, When? series ~ trying to learn how things work🤨
   - 🤨[Case study ~ "How India's Perfumers Recreate The Smell Of Rain On Earth | Still Standing"](https://www.youtube.com/watch?v=CkM0QI3c3Yk)
 - 👂🏻 [Watched a Youtube video "5 Habits that are Spoiling the Youth | Best Advice for Youth to be Successful"](https://www.youtube.com/watch?v=czaewY6EgeQ)